Mehmed VI: Exile

 Considering my life in danger in Constantinople, I take refuge with the British Government, and request my transfer as soon as possible from Constantinople to another place.

 Mehmed Vahideddin, Caliph of the Muslims.
-He stated that he expected the protection of his person from England, which had the most Muslim subjects, because of commitment to preserving the legitimate and sacred rights of the Ottoman Sultanate and the Islamic Caliphate.
+He stated that he expected the protection of his person by England, which had the most Muslim subjects and its history of friendship with the Ottoman royal family and the Islamic Caliphate.
 He had requested British occupation authorities (and Lord Curzon) security of his person in the event he had to flee the country since July 1919 and made it his highest priority after the formal occupation of Istanbul.
 The day before his departure, he had lunch with his daughter, Ulviye Sultana.

 Waking up to a rainy day on 17 November 1922, he took care not to take valuable items or jewelry owned by the Ottoman family, other than his personal belongings and burned many documents.
 He refused to bring with him the Relics of the Sacred Trust.
 He and his entourage of ten, including his son Şehzade Mehmed Ertuğrul left Yıldız Palace under British ambulance escort to Dolmabahçe, and with Harington himself, boarded the British warship HMS Malaya at the Tophane docks.
 Admiral Sir Osmond Brock asked the Sultan where he wished to go, but a despondent Vahdeddin had no preference.
 Osmond suggested Malta, which he accepted.

-In his memoirs, Vahideddin wrote that he did not flee, but performed a dignified hijra by following the example of the Prophet Muhammed, and that he would return to his homeland one day.
+In his memoirs, Vahideddin wrote that he did not flee, but performed a dignified hijrah by following the example of the Prophet Muhammed, and that he would return to his homeland one day.
 He left without abdicating.

 The British governor of Malta, Lord Plumer, welcomed Vahdeddin on behalf of George V. He thanked the king and reiterated that he had not given up his throne and the Caliphate.
 An eight-room apartment was prepared for the Sultan and his entourage in the Pini Barracks.
 On 19 November, his cousin and crown prince, Abdul Mejid, was elected caliph by the Grand National Assembly, becoming the new head of the Imperial House of Osman as Abdul Mejid II.
 Upon hearing this news Vahideddin said "Only my prophet [Muhammed] can do that" ["Beni ancak müvekkil-i zîşânım hal edebilir"].
 He was doubtful his cousin could handle the Caliphate under the Kemalists:

 Mecid Efendi finally achieved his wish.
 They sent an imam’s coat to the poor man.
 He is still pretending not to know and trying to sit on the throne by dragging his robe.